Contact Us Today (424) 372-3112

 It should be noted that under AB 109, California realignment, a state prison sentence for some felony crimes was replaced with a sentence in county jail.
 This means you wouldn't be eligible for a reduction.

-A Penal Code 17(b) motion to reduce a felony to a misdemeanor is normally filed after you successfully completed probation or probation was terminated early.
+A Penal Code 17(b) motion to reduce a felony to a misdemeanor is normally filed after you have completed probation or probation was terminated early.
 The judge also has the discretion to reduce a felony to a misdemeanor after your preliminary hearing or at sentencing on your felony case.

 What Factors Are Considered by the Court for a PC 17(b) Motion?